thanhduytang/Simple-Quiz-Web-Application-using-Flask/README.md

 This project designs and builds a web page of Covid-19 quiz.
 The purpose of this quiz is trying to help the users to improve their awareness of Covid-19.
 Users need to register or login before taking the quiz.
 By taking the quiz, users can get a feedback which consists the overall score and suggestions based on the final result.

 ## Prerequisites

 This application will be run under python(python3) with virtual enviroment, flask, and sqlite.
 Follow requirement.txt to set up the virtual enviroment and download the required packages.

 ## Getting Started

-Install virtual envinronment in bash:
+Install virtual envinronment in linux:
 `python -m venv venv`

 To open Visual Studio Code: